pnp/PnP-Transformation/Feature activation blocker/Readme.md

 ----------

 # The Process for Disable Features Activation/Deactivation #
-The process of disabling the Site-Web scoped features activation/deactivation is performed with the solution ”JDP.Transformation.DisableFeatureActivation.wsp” installation and enabling the web application feature “JDP.Transformation.DisableFeatureActivation_Control”.
+The process of disabling the Site-Web scoped features activation/deactivation is performed with the solution ”DisableFeatureActivation.wsp” installation and enabling the web application feature “JDP.Transformation.DisableFeatureActivation_Control”.

 Package should be prepared with the following:
 <ol type="a">